 In a bowl, mix the flour, salt and baking powder.
 Set aside.
 In a small bowl or measuring cup, stir the powdered milk into the water and mix until dissolved.
 Combine the liquid milk with the powdered milk mixture and set aside.

 In a mixing bowl, mix together the shortening and the sugar until fluffy.
 Add the eggs, one at a time, beating well.
 Add half the flour, beating until just incorporated, and then half the milk, again beating until just incorporated.
 Repeat this step, adding the remaining flour with the remaining liquid, and beat until just smooth (about 1 minute).
 Be sure to scrape down the sides of the bowl during the mixing.
 Pour the batter into the prepared cake pans and bake for about 20 to 30 minutes.

 The cooking time will vary depending on how many cake pans you use and how full they are.
 The cake is done when it springs back when lightly pressed near the center with your finger.
 Allow the cake to cool for a few minutes in the pan, and then turn out onto cooling racks to cool completely.

 TO MAKE ICING:

-In a mixing bowl, combine the vegetable shortening, vanilla and salt and cream together until incorporated.
-Slowly add the confectioners’ sugar until it forms a very thick consistency.
+In a mixing bowl, combine the vegetable shortening, vanilla, and salt and mix together until incorporated.
+You want this mixture to be creamy.
+Slowly add the confectioners' sugar until it forms a very thick consistency.
 Dissolve the powdered milk in the water and gradually add, just 1 or 2 tablespoons at a time, until the icing is a nice, spreadable consistency.